citrez/Everything-I-Know/thing-to-do.md

 1. Make simple trading strategy using ig-markets-api-python-library repo
 1. Update Blog.
     1. Create image gallery for about me
+2. Customise Wiki github pages
+   1. Create [sidebar push off canvas](https://www.w3schools.com/howto/howto_js_sidenav.asp) in minima theme in jekyl.
-1. Make basic IG trading bot.
+3. Make basic IG trading bot.
     1. Get streaming data to work.
-    1. Implement a simple strategy on demo account to place a deal using some criteria from the data stream.
+    2. Implement a simple strategy on demo account to place a deal using some criteria from the data stream.
-    1. Find the equities that best fit poly splines.
+    3. Find the equities that best fit poly splines.
 And which have high volatility to profit from.
 But not too high.
-1. Check Elis coverage initiation idea.
+4. Check Elis coverage initiation idea.
     1. Find data of historical initation.
-    1. Find a websites to scrape new initiations from.
+    2. Find a websites to scrape new initiations from.
-1. Enter a kaggle compentition
+5. Enter a kaggle compentition
-1. Read and finish coding books.
+6. Read and finish coding books.
     1. Python data sci handbook
-1. Explore survival analysis.
+7. Explore survival analysis.
-1. Get a datebase onto AWS
+8. Get a datebase onto AWS
+9. Update mums website. citronpsychology.co.uk

 Instead of trying to predict a particular stock, look for stocks that are _intrisically_ predictable.
 I.e train on 1 year, test on 1 month.
 Do this 3 time for each stock, see which has patterns.

-Create [sidebar push off canvas](https://www.w3schools.com/howto/howto_js_sidenav.asp) in minima theme in jekyl
+If ever you can't think of something useful, take a look at wikis-i-like, resources or youtube-watch later.